teri-leblanc/TreeIterator/README.md

 # TreeIterator
-Collection of tree data structures and iterators for each.
+Collection of tree data structures that utalizes the visitor design pattern to traverse a tree in postorder, preorder, and inorder.
+A file is included called TreeIteratorDiagram that contains a basic UML Diagram that shows the srtucture of the project.

 #TwoAry.h
 This is a template interface to use when implementing tree data structures where each node in the tree can have 0 to 2 children.